brianlevy/portfolio/about.md

 title: About Brian Levy
 permalink: /about/
 nav: about
-excerpt: "Hi.
-I am an interaction & graphic designer living a short boat ride from Seattle.
-A problem solver at heart, I’m most satisfied working in the space where form and function meet"
+excerpt: "Hello, I am a designer specializing in interaction and user interface design.
+I'm at my best digging into design problems to find solutions that make software easier for people to use"
 ---

 I have been designing interfaces for the web since 2000.
 I started my career working in print and environmental graphics.
-I&rsquo;ve recently started screen printing my own posters and I still love doing the occasional logo or t-shirt.
+I still love designing logos and t-shirts and screen printing posters.

 When I’m not working, I’d rather be camping, surfing, skateboarding, playing guitar, building stuff and generally enjoying the great Northwest.